hendelbah/portfolio/web_monaco_report/Новая папка/README.rst

 API
 ```

-API is available at http://localhost:5000/api/v1/ .
+There is restful API, available at http://localhost:5000/api/v1/ .
-There is detailed specification which can be seen through swagger(flasgger).
+There is detailed specification which can be seen through swagger(http://localhost:5000/apidocs/).

 Endpoints: